graphcore/keras/keras/ipu/docs/keras.rst

 To pipeline an existing ``Model`` subclass, you must use :py:meth:`~keras.ipu.extensions.ModelExtension.get_pipeline_stage_assignment`.
+This returns a list of pipeline stage assignment objects, corresponding to each invocation in the model which you can inspect and modify.
+Note that the list is in post-order, which means the assignments are returned in the order they will be executed.

 Each layer invocation in the model has an associated :py:class:`~keras.ipu.ModelLayerPipelineStageAssignment` object, which indicates what pipeline stage that invocation is assigned to.

-:py:meth:`~keras.ipu.extensions.ModelExtension.get_pipeline_stage_assignment`
-returns a list of these stage assignments, which you can inspect and modify.
-Note that the list is in post-order, which means the assignments are returned in the order they will be executed.
+Each nested Keras model invocation in the model has an associated :py:class:`~keras.ipu.NestedModelPipelineStageAssignment` containing a list of pipeline stage assignments which you can inspect and modify.

-Once you are done modifying the stage assignments, you should use :py:meth:`~keras.ipu.extensions.ModelExtension.set_pipeline_stage_assignment` to set them on the model.
+Once you are done modifying the stage assignments, you can pass them to :py:meth:`~keras.ipu.extensions.ModelExtension.set_pipeline_stage_assignment` to set them on the model.
+Pipeline stage assignments for nested Keras models will **NOT** be recursively set on each nested Keras model.
+The assignments are all stored on the root model (the model on which :py:meth:`~keras.ipu.extensions.ModelExtension.set_pipeline_stage_assignment` was called) and they are only used when calling ``fit()``, ``predict()``, or ``evaluate()`` on that model.

 Before you can get or set pipeline stage assignments, you must first call :py:meth:`keras.Model.build` on your model, specifying the input shapes.